borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 `compact` that operate on an entire repository.

 <span class="minilink minilink-addedin">Prior to 1.7.11</span> The way to
-limit the archives used was a `prefix` option in the `retention` section for matching against the start of archive names used for a `prune` action and a separate `prefix` option in the `consistency` section for matching against the start of archive names used for a `check` action.
-Both of these options are deprecated in favor of the auto-matching behavior in newer versions of borgmatic mentioned above.
+limit the archives used for the `prune` action was a `prefix` option in the `retention` section for matching against the start of archive names.
+And the option for limiting the archives used for the `check` action was a separate `prefix` in the `consistency` section.
+Both of these options are deprecated in favor of the auto-matching behavior in newer versions of borgmatic.

 ## Configuration includes